 For instance, if you were involved in a car accident where another driver ran a red light, but you were also speeding, the fault might be divided as 80% to the driver who ran the red light and 20% to you.
 In this case, if you are awarded $100,000 in damages, your compensation would be reduced to $80,000 to account for your share of the fault.

-We push back on frivolous allegations that you are partly to blame for what happened.
-As an example, the defendant might claim you were distracted by a cell phone when you were driving.
+We routinely reject unfounded and frivolous allegations that you claim are partly to blame for what happened.
+As an example, the defendant often claims you were distracted by a cell phone when you were driving or failed to keep proper lookout while driving.

-We can look at your records to see if you were talking on the phone at the time of the crash or sending a text message.
+We can review your records to see if you were talking on the phone at the time of the crash or sending a text message.
 Any allegation that you share blame deserves a vigorous response.

 Contributory negligence can make a big difference in the outcome of your case.
 You need a Joliet personal injury lawyer who knows how to use this law to your benefit.